-Guidelines for International Hires
+Procedures for Faculty and Staff Recruiting and Hiring Guidelines for International Hires

-The Associate University Counsel/Affirmative Action Officer in Legal Affairs is available to assist departments in addressing issues related to the hiring and employment of non-US citizens for faculty positions.
-There are many different factors affecting the eligibility of non-citizens for faculty positions and each case must be reviewed on an individual basis.
+The Associate University Counsel/Affirmative Action Officer in Legal Affairs is available to assist departments in addressing issues related to the hiring and employment of non-US citizens for faculty and staff positions.
+There are many different factors affecting the eligibility of non-citizens for faculty and staff positions and each case must be reviewed on an individual basis.
 For this reason, we recommend that departments should contact Patsy Bernal-Olson (x4211) early in the hiring process and maintain contact throughout all phases of the process.

 Departments should determine the status of a candidate’s eligibility to work in the US.
 Questions about citizenship during an interview are not lawful but questions regarding employment eligibility are legal and appropriate.
-Questions that can be asked of the potential employee include: Are you eligible to work in the UD—and for how long?
+Questions that can be asked of the potential employee include: Are you eligible to work in the US—and for how long?

 RECOMMENDATION FOR HIRE PHASE